ghi59/floating-mini-panel/README.md

 ### Usage

-Simply enable Floating Mini Panel via QuickSettings menu and place it very you prefer.
+Simply enable Floating Mini Panel via QuickSettings menu and place it where you prefer.